napari/napari/README.md

 For more details on how to use `napari` checkout our [in-depth tutorials](https://napari.github.io/napari-tutorials/).
 These are still a work in progress, but we'll be updating them regularly.

-## plans
+## current plans

-We're working on several features, including
+Right now we're working on several features, including

 - support for multiple linked canvases
 - script & macro generation